sujata161990/C/README.md

 # C
-This is my first project on git hub
+This is my first project on git hub-SUJATA GIRAWALE